gbarillot/rails-vue-demo-app/README.md

 As noticed in the Blog Post, I am not what I'd call a "Javascript developer", so if you have updates or corrections to propose, I'm open to contributions.

-Help and contribution in the Server Side Rendering (SSR) area, as well as Javascript testing, are highly welcome!
+Help and contributions in the Server Side Rendering (SSR) area, as well as Javascript testing, are highly welcome!